kamenea/AnnaSpaceHub/ESA-Journal/ESA-Weekly-Logs.md

 - Begin weekly journal updates
 - Curate older GitHub projects for relevance and tagging

-I'm proud of the shift - and I'm ready to keep waling.
+I'm proud of the shift - and I'm ready to keep walking.